MawiraVictor/Understanding-Digital-Right-Management/README.md

 1. Clone the repository and install dependencies:
    \`\`\`bash

-   git clone <repository-url>
+   *git clone <repository-url>
-   cd simple-drm-project
+   *cd simple-drm-project
-   npm install
+   *npm install
    \`\`\`

-2. Create a test video file:
+2. Set up the database and encrypt the test video:
    \`\`\`bash
-   node create-test-video.js
-   # This will create test-input.mp4 in the project root
-   # Alternatively, place your own MP4 file named test-input.mp4
-   \`\`\`

-3. Set up the database and encrypt the test video:
-   \`\`\`bash
    node setup-video.js
    # This initializes the SQLite database and encrypts the test video
    \`\`\`

-4. Start the development server:
+3. Start the development server:
    \`\`\`bash
    npm run dev
    # For production: npm start
    \`\`\`

-5. Access the application:
+4. Access the application:
    - Open http://localhost:3001 in your browser
    - The server includes request logging for debugging